-Stalin Scheme implementation is a historical compiler created in 2006.
+Stalin Scheme implementation is a compiler created in 2006.
 Stalin (STAtic Language ImplementatioN) is an aggressive optimizing batch whole-program Scheme compiler written by Jeffrey Mark Siskind.
 It uses advanced flow analysis and type inference and a variety of other optimization techniques to produce code.
 Stalin is intended for production use in generating an optimized executable.
 Read more on Wikipedia...

 - the Stalin Scheme implementation wikipedia page